Juniperus brevifolia: Subdivisions and habitat

+Conservation

 This is a vulnerable species in its native range due to a combination of historical felling for the valuable wood and competition from invasive introduced plants.

-Habitat fragmentation

-On one of the Island Graciosa, Juniperus brevifolia has gone extinct, and on the other islands, it remains endangered.
+On the island of Graciosa, Juniperus brevifolia has gone extinct, and on the other islands, it remains endangered.
 The decline in population is due to habitat fragmentations of its preferred habitat (laurel forest) caused by island colonization and grazing pressures.